OsmosysSoftware/dev-standards/docker-setups/dotnet-github.md

 Before setting up the dockerize the application, ensure you have the following prerequisites:

 - A GitHub account with access to your target repository.
-- An Dotnet application repository hosted on GitHub.
+- A Dotnet application repository hosted on GitHub.
 - **Docker Environment:** Ensure your development machine has Docker Desktop or the command-line equivalent installed.
 Refer to the official Docker documentation for installation instructions: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

 [Back to top](#table-of-contents)